 Hospitals have significant challenges when it comes to chemicals management.
 With a focus of patient outcomes, many chemicals are used throughout the organization to properly maintain facilities; prevent pathogen transmission, support patient services, and assist staff with daily tasks.

 To provide insight into the types of chemical-associated hazards in hospitals, Rillea Technologies used SDS RiskAssist data analysis technology to conduct an audit on the Workplace Hazardous Materials Information System (WHMIS) Safety Data Sheet (SDS) documents for a 150-bed hospital with approximately 320 employees, located in Ontario, Canada.

-Read more about how SDS RiskAssist can be invaluable for educational institutions in the following .
+Read more about how SDS RiskAssist can be invaluable for hospitals in the following case study.

 Chemical Hazards Audit Case Study Overview

 Findings from the data included: identifying that 5% of the products have "urgent" hazards including 5 products that are "Fatal if Inhaled", an additional 6% have occupational disease hazards (carcinogens, mutagens, reproductive toxicants and respiratory sensitizers) and 50% have common hazards.

 SDS RiskAssist also compares products to identify safer alternatives.
 This is demonstrated by our review of 5 products in use in the hospital, which showed that safer options are available in the marketplace, to perform the function of the chemical product currently in use.

 Additionally, Rillea Technologies was able to identify that 14 products are water pollutants, 145 products contain volatile organic compounds, 49 products are considered hazardous waste for disposal and the number of products containing green house gas ingredients was 10, including anesthetic gases.

 Busy hospital personnel can use this information to: